vzhou842/victorzhou.com/content/posts/2019-06-07-information-gain.md

 That's where Information Gain comes in.

 > Confused?
 Not sure what Decision Trees are or how they're trained?
 Read the beginning of my [introduction to Random Forests and Decision Trees](/blog/intro-to-random-forests/).

+> Note: this post looks better in Light Mode.
+If you're in Dark Mode, scroll up and use the toggle in the top right to switch!

 ## Information Entropy